Call signs in the United Kingdom: Call sign assignments for amateur radio

 Amateur radio or ham radio call signs are unique identifiers for the 75,000 licensed operators.
 Ofcom allots the individual call signs to the amateurs it licences.
 Call signs are the property of Ofcom even when assigned.

-Callsigns in the G9 series are commercial licences, issued for experimental purposes and these may not be used on the amateur bands (except in the case of a contest callsign).

-Regional two-letter prefixes are assigned according to the following table:
+A 'G' or 'M' callsign can be used without a Regional Secondary Locator (RSL) throughout the United Kingdom and Crown Dependencies.
+Optionally licensees may choose to add an RSL as the 2nd character of the callsign to indicate which region they are operating from according to the following table:.
+For callsigns starting with '2' the use of an RSL is mandatory.

 Overseas call sign assignments

 Special event call signs

 Ofcom reserves the right to issue temporary special event call signs to licensed amateurs holding a full licence.

 Special event call signs are issued with a 'GB' prefix, but others like GQ, GO, GR, MQ, GA, MO, and 2O have been issued in special cases.
 Ofcom also allows numerals in special event call sign suffixes.
 For instance GB75RD was a special event sign for the 75th anniversary of the Reading and District Amateur radio club.
 More recently Ofcom have agreed to what was a very special arrangement for the use of the Special Event Station call sign Gx100RSGB during 2013 to mark the 100th anniversary of the RSGB (where "x" is replaced by the secondary location identifier, M, W, I, D, U, and J, etc. (but never with B) to form the typical 'GB' prefix for other special events.)

 Exceptionally, call signs taking the form 'GB3xx' are usually allocated to repeaters whilst beacons usually take the 'GB3xxx' form.

 The GR prefix has now been allocated, as of 2017, as a special event prefix alongside "GB", as the callsign GR2HQ has been in use under a Notice of Variation (NoV) since 2011.
 The prefix GR has now been allocated in the special event callsign range rather than an NoV.
 For reference, GR2HQ is the UK multiplier station in the Headquarters section (country-on-country national societies head-to-head section) of the annual IARU HF Championship Contest.

-To celebrate the wedding of HRH Prince Harry and Miss Meghan Markle, the RSGB agreed with Ofcom an NoV to authorise the temporary use of the Regional Secondary Locator 'R' after the United Kingdom call sign prefix.
-Successful applicants were able to use the modifier between 19–21 May 2018.
+To celebrate the wedding of HRH Prince Harry and Miss Meghan Markle, the RSGB agreed with Ofcom an NoV to authorise the temporary use of the Regional Secondary Locator 'R' after the call sign prefix.
+Successful applicants were able to use the RSL between 19–21 May 2018.